 I implicitly advance several proposals.
-First, it is possible to detect discourse communities through topic modeling.
-Second, network community detection algorithms can reflect associations between topics based on the network structure of Telegram URL co-occurrences.
-Third, if the topical distribution of each community is consistent across methods, then the underlying structure of association between topics is robust to different community detection methods.
+Firstly, it is possible to detect discourse communities through topic modeling.
+Secondly, network community detection algorithms can reflect associations between topics based on the network structure of channel URL co-occurrences.
+Thirdly, if the topical distribution of each community is consistent across methods then the underlying structure of association between topics is robust to different community detection methods.